TEirola/the-mixer/README.md

 # The Mixer

-The application is created using Vue together with Volar and Pinia for state managment
+The application is created using Vue together with Volar and Pinia for state managment.

 ## Recommended IDE Setup